May 5th, 2014

-As part of Myotonic’s Dash & Dine fundraising program, Eric Jensen and his three-year-old son River will be cycling through the state of Iowa in the Des Moines Register’s Annual Great Bicycle Ride Across Iowa (RAGBRAI), July 20-26.
+As part of MDF’s Dash & Dine fundraising program, Eric Jensen and his three-year-old son River will be cycling through the state of Iowa in the Des Moines Register’s Annual Great Bicycle Ride Across Iowa (RAGBRAI), July 20-26.
 The Jensens are dedicating their journey to families affected by DM.
-River's Ride will raise funds for Myotonic while educating and informing the public about the disorder.
+River's Ride will raise funds for MDF while educating and informing the public about the disorder.
 Both River and his mother Taylor have DM1.

 “We want to inspire hope for a cure for all those affected by DM,” says Eric.
 “Our family is so blessed that we’re able to go on this adventure together.
 We know that many people living with DM are not as fortunate as we are, and so we ride in their honor.”
 The Jensens will be documenting their bicycle ride online so that the DM community and others can be a part of the adventure.
 With more than 10,000 RAGBRAI participants and thousands more volunteers and spectators, River’s Ride intends to educate the public about DM throughout Iowa and beyond.

 Eric’s wife Taylor was diagnosed with DM1 shortly after River was born.
 After a wonderful pregnancy and delivery experience, Taylor suffered muscle weakness and was ultimately referred to a neurologist, who diagnosed her with DM.
 River was then tested and diagnosed shortly before his first birthday.
 “It brings you to your knees,” says Eric.
 “Taylor’s diagnosis was so difficult, especially for me, and then for River to be diagnosed with DM, it was devastating.”